Mirror Mirror

 • Realistic expectations and good overall health

 Not sure if jaw filler is right for you?
 A consultation will clarify.
-In some cases, anti-wrinkle injections into the masseter muscle may be more appropriate — or a combination of both treatments may deliver the best result.
+In some cases, cosmetic injectable consultation into the masseter muscle may be more appropriate — or a combination of both treatments may deliver the best result.

 The Treatment Process